-INSTRUCTIONS FOR AUTHORS
+INSTRUCTIONS FOR AUTHORS – Template download – Papers_Author_Guidelines (.doc)

 Style and guide for authors

-Noesis is a periodic publication, issued in foreign languages by the Romanian Committee for History and Philosophy of Science and Technique (CRIFST) and it is meant for the publishing of studies regarding “History and Philosophy of Science and Technique” or of scientific papers presented at CRIFST scientific sessions by the territorial Branches and Subsidiaries, and also of other articles issued by CRIFST members and others.
+- Noesis is a periodic publication, issued in foreign languages by the Romanian Committee for History and Philosophy of Science and Technique (CRIFST) and it is meant for the publishing of studies regarding “History and Philosophy of Science and Technique” or of scientific papers presented at CRIFST scientific sessions by the territorial Branches and Subsidiaries, and also of other articles issued by CRIFST members and others.

-The issuing of papers must take into account the clarification of technical terms.
+- The issuing of papers must take into account the clarification of technical terms.
 In case technical details cannot be avoided, they are to be disclosed within the annexes, thus making the text accessible to readers that are not specialized in that very field.
 Disclosing various formalizations is accepted, but they are to be also exposed within the annexes.
 Nevertheless, in case that the formalization is extremely important, it can be disclosed within the text, but one should add clear interpretations and examples.

 The topics of papers and studies must be according to the objectives established by the Regulations of CRIFST but other topics will be considered at the extent of the importance of the articles content for the History and Philosophy of Science and Technique.

-A maximum of 150 words abstract in English should be added at the beginning: font Times New Roman 10.
+- A maximum of 150 words abstract in English should be added at the beginning: font Times New Roman 10.

-Number of pages must not exceed 12-14.
+- Number of pages must not exceed 12-14.
 Exceptionally papers of 18-20 pages are accepted (including annexes and bibliography).

-First name and last name of author(s) are to be written under the title, Times New Roman, 12, bold;
+- First name and last name of author(s) are to be written under the title, Times New Roman, 12, bold;

-University and scientific degrees are to be written in Times New Roman, 12, italics and must include a foot note referring to the scientific institution the author(s) is/are working for.
+- University and scientific degrees are to be written in Times New Roman, 10, italics and must include a foot note referring to the scientific institution the author(s) is/are working for.

-- The references are to be made within the text, between brackets, and must contain the author number and the year of the publication.
-Ex.: (A. Sen, 2006)
+- The references are to be made within the text, between brackets, and must contain the author name and the year of the publication.
+Ex.: (Sen 2006, 65)

-Bibliography: at the end of the paper, Times New Roman, 12, justify
+- References: at the end of the paper, Times New Roman, 12, justify

-One does not accept references that are not mentioned within the text of the paper.
+It does not accept references that are not mentioned within the text of the paper.

-The order of references will be alphabetical according to author names (first author name), and in case that more than one paper of the same author is used, one should consider the year of publication.
+- The order of references will be alphabetical according to author names (first author name), and in case that more than one paper of the same author is used, one should consider the year of publication.